apache/systemds/hadoop-batch-mode.md

 * * *

-# SystemML with Pseudo-Distributed Hadoop and YARN
+# SystemDS with Pseudo-Distributed Hadoop and YARN

 To add YARN to Pseudo-Distributed Hadoop on the single machine, we need to take our setup from the previous example and update two configuration